Jobst Wagner

 Jobst Wagner (born 20 February 1959 in Rehau) is a Swiss entrepreneur.

-Life
+He has held several positions at Rehau Group, including vice president and president and of the supervisory board.

+Career

-After attending schools in Canada, Germany and Switzerland, he graduated in law (lic.jur.) from the University of Bern.
-Starting in 1986, he worked in different positions at Rehau Group, a company founded by his father Helmut Wagner in 1948 in Rehau, Germany.
-In 2000, Helmut Wagner transferred control of the company to his sons Jobst and Veit Wagner.
+Starting in 1986, he worked in different positions at Rehau Group, a company founded by his father in Rehau, Germany.
+In 2000, Wagner's father transferred control of the company to Wagner and his brother, Veit.
+As president of the supervisory board of the Rehau group, Wagner led approximately 18,000 employees across 50 countries.

-Jobst Wagner has three adult children.

-Business

-As president of the supervisory board of the Rehau group, he leads a worldwide group of companies with approximately 18,000 employees in more than 50 countries.
-The independent, privately held company operates around the globe as a system manufacturer for the construction, automotive and industry sector.
-The REHAU Group has also a subsidiary, which produces appliances for the medical industry.
+In December 2018, following the acquisition of MB Barter & Trading by REHAU, Wagner was confirmed as a member of the new board of directors.

+On 1st July 2021, Wagner took over the role of vice president of the supervisory board, with his brother Veit taking over his former position as president.

-Jobst Wagner is also one of the largest shareholders of the SMH Verlag AG and is member of the Supervisory Board.
+Wagner is also one of the largest shareholders of the SMH Verlag AG and is member of the Supervisory Board.
 He is the founder and the Research Council within the Foundation StrategieDialog21.
 The StrategieDialog21 (SD21) sees itself as a dialogue platform with a focus on federally-liberal values and derived strategic approaches and impulses for Switzerland.

-Art Patronage

-At the company’s corporate headquarter in Rehau, Germany, Wagner is making art accessible to employees and the public with the Rehau Art gallery, which organizes various events and exhibitions.
-One such exhibition displays woodcarvings by the Swiss artist Franz Gertsch.
+Personal life

+After attending schools in Canada, Germany and Switzerland, he graduated in law (lic.jur.) from the University of Bern.